iammohith/DCF_Valuation_For_Stock_Target_Price/README.md

 **Q: Why does the tool sometimes use Net Income instead of FCF?**
 A: If Free Cash Flow is missing, we fall back to Operating Cash Flow minus CapEx, then Net Income as a last resort.
 Any fallback is clearly reported in the output.

-**Q: Can I run this for non-US tickers?**
-A: Yes!
-The tool detects currency from the ticker and reports all numbers in that currency.

 **Q: Can I use this as a Python library?**
 A: Yes!
 Import modules from `dcf/` into your own scripts for custom workflows.